From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Related Work

 \section{Related Work}

-\textbf{Synchrony.} Optimizing the communication complexity of Byzantine Agreement (BA) has been the focus of extensive research, particularly in synchronous networks.
+\paragraph*{Synchrony.} Optimizing the communication complexity of Byzantine Agreement (BA) has been the focus of extensive research, particularly in synchronous networks.

-Cohen et al. \cite{PODC:CohKeiSpi22} present a deterministic solution for Weak Byzantine Agreement and Byzantine Broadcast (BB) in synchronous settings, achieving a communication complexity of $\mathcal{O}(n \cdot (f + 1))$.
-Consequently, Elsheimy et al. \cite{SODA:ElsTsiPap24} and Civit et al. \cite{civit2023strong} independently developed deterministic protocols for Byzantine Agreement with $\mathcal{O}(n \cdot f)$ word complexity, maintaining resilience $t < (\frac{1}{2} - \varepsilon)n$.
+Cohen et al. \cite{PODC:CohKeiSpi22} present a deterministic solution for Weak Byzantine Agreement and Byzantine Broadcast (BB) in synchronous settings, achieving a communication complexity of $\mathcal{O}(n\cdot f)$.
+Consequently, Elsheimy et al. \cite{SODA:ElsTsiPap24} and Civit et al. \cite{civit2023strong} independently developed deterministic protocols for Byzantine Agreement with $\mathcal{O}(n \cdot f)$ communication complexity, maintaining resilience $t < (\frac{1}{2} - \varepsilon)n$.

 This line of research culminated in the work of Civit et al. \cite{PODC:CDGGKV24}, which extends to Multi-Valued Byzantine Agreement (MVBA), where processes can propose arbitrary values and not just $0$ or $1$, and Interactive Consistency which ensures that the output is a vector of proposals from honest processes, while also supporting External Validity, meaning the decided value must satisfy a predetermined predicate.
 The bit communication complexity of this protocol is $\mathcal{O}(L_o n + n(f + 1)\kappa)$, where $L_o$ is the bit-length of the output (e.g., $L_o = 1$ for Binary BA), and $\kappa$ is a security parameter.
+Notably, \cite{PODC:CDGGKV24} uses a heavy cryptography primitive called Multiverse Threshold Signature Scheme (MTSS) \cite{baird2023threshold,garg2024hints} and poses the question of whether adaptive BA can be implemented with lighter cryptography, which the present work answers affirmatively.

+All aforementioned protocols have a round complexity of $\Omega(n)$ in the worst case, even if $f$ is small.
+Another area of research is early stopping protocols, like the one by Lenzen and Sheikholeslami \cite{lenzen2022recursive}, which solves BA with round complexity $\mathcal{O}(f)$, having, however, $\mathcal{O}(n \cdot t)$ communication complexity and $t < n/3$ resilience.
+We remark that early stopping protocols focus on the stopping time, i.e the time for all honest parties to exit the protocol.
+This is a stronger concept compared to this paper, where round complexity characterizes the time for all honest parties to decide a value, because a party may still send messages after deciding.
+Independently and in parallel with our work, Blum, Lenzen and Loss gave a randomized early-stopping protocol with $\mathcal{O}(n \cdot f)$ round complexity \cite{blum2026earlyadaptive}.